TheOnlyTails/RubyMod/README.md

 ## Credits

-I would like to thank the forge team for creating the Forge API, TechnoVision for inspiring the mod with your tutorial series, and Jelly Dash, for helping a lot with your beautiful textures for this mod.
+I would like to thank the Forge team for creating the Forge API, TechnoVision for inspiring the mod with your tutorial series, and Jelly Dash, for helping a lot with your beautiful textures for this mod.

 ---